gardener/documentation/website/documentation/guides/administer_shoots/create-shoot-into-existing-aws-vpc/_index.md

 ## 1. Configure the AWS CLI

 The `aws configure` command is a convenient way to setup your AWS CLI.
-It will prompt you for your credentials and settings which will be used in the following AWS CLI invocations.
+It will prompt you for your credentials and settings which will be used in the following AWS CLI invocations:

 ```bash
 $ aws configure